Powerlearnproject/se-day1-assignment-tchalla001/README.md

 coordinates teams, manages risks, and ensures timely project completion.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 Integrated Development Environment (IDEs):
 Provide tools for coding, debbuging, and testing (e.g.,Visual studio code).
 Version Control Systems (VCS):
 They track code changes, allow collaboration and prevent loss of work (e.g.,Git, Github)

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

-challenges:                                 solution:
+challenges:
+Debbuging complex issues
+Managing changing requirements
+collaboration in large teams
+keeping up with new technologies

+Solution:
-Debbuging complex issues               use logs,debugging tools and peer reviews Managing changing requirements         use agile methodology and mainatain clear documentation collaboration in large teams           use version control systems like git keeping up with new technologies       continous learning through courses and projects
+Use  logs, debugging tools and peer reviews
+Use agile methodology and maintain clear documentation Use version control systems like GIt.
+Continuous learning through courses and projects

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance. unit Testing: tests individual components and ensures functions work correctly.
+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+unit Testing: tests individual components and ensures functions work correctly.
 Integration Testing: Ensures different modules interact properly.
 System Testing: tests the complete system for compliance with requirements